Please wait while we process your payment

 The play contains many instances of symmetry, in which scenes or even people seem to be slightly altered reflections of other scenes or people.
 Look for scenes where you think that a previous event is being repeated or transformed or for characters who are explicitly contrasted or compared.
 Which scenes or characters are these?
 Why might Shakespeare use this technique?

-1 Henry IV mixes prose and poetry to an extraordinary degree.
+Henry IV, Part 1 mixes prose and poetry to an extraordinary degree.
 Consider the places in which the two modes occur in the play.
 Why did Shakespeare choose to write his play this way?
 Do you think that some of the characters “demand” to speak in prose or in poetry?
 How would the character of Falstaff, for instance, be different if he spoke in iambic pentameter or that of King Henry if he always spoke in prose?
 Can you see Harry’s shifts from poetry to prose and back again as an indication of changes in his frame of mind, his environment, or his ambitions over the course of the play?

-The multiplicity and variety of the English language used throughout 1 Henry IV is one of its most interesting motifs, and the prose/poetry contrast is generally used as a technique to help Shakespeare capture the broad range of dialogic style he has incorporated into his play.
+The multiplicity and variety of the English language used throughout Henry IV, Part 1 is one of its most interesting motifs, and the prose/poetry contrast is generally used as a technique to help Shakespeare capture the broad range of dialogic style he has incorporated into his play.
 In general, the play’s fast-paced, rough-hewn prose is the language of commoners, while its elegant, courtly poetry is the language of the nobility.
 If Falstaff spoke in iambic pentameter, he would lose the sense of freewheeling vulgarity that clings to him, and if the king were to speak in prose, he would lose his sense of regal stateliness.
 Generally, Harry speaks in prose around his common friends and uses poetry increasingly as he makes the transition into the regal prince of the play’s conclusion.

 Read more about Shakespeare’s use of both prose and verse in Hamlet.